 The Nuclear Science Laboratory at Notre Dame is the longest continuously operating accelerator lab at any U.S. university, and its nuclear physics program is ranked among the strongest in the nation.
 Our research is built around a broad program in experimental and theoretical low-energy nuclear physics, including nuclear astrophysics, nuclear structure, nuclear reactions with radioactive ion beams, and accelerator mass spectroscopy.
 The recent addition of a third accelerator marks the beginning of an applied nuclear physics program, where ion beam analysis techniques are used to search for trace chemicals in environmental samples.
 The lab's fourth accelerator is focused on high-sensitivity astrophysics studies and is located one mile underground at the Sanford Underground Research Facility in South Dakota.
 We also conduct experiments at other U.S. universities, at national laboratories and at facilities worldwide.

 Nuclear physics group faculty members

-Tan Ahn, Ani Aprahamian, Daniel Bardayan, Maxime Brodeur, Mark Caprio, Philippe Collon, Manoel Couder, Richard deBoer, Umesh Garg, Joachim Goerres, Jay LaVerne, Khachatur Manuykan, Patrick O'Malley, Graham Peaslee, Daniel Robertson, Anna Simon, Edward Stech, Rebecca Surman, Wanpeng Tan, and Michael Wiescher
+Tan Ahn, Ani Aprahamian, Daniel Bardayan, Maxime Brodeur, Mark Caprio, Philippe Collon, Manoel Couder, Richard deBoer, Umesh Garg, Joachim Goerres, Jay LaVerne, Khachatur Manuykan, Patrick O'Malley, Graham Peaslee, Daniel Robertson, Anna Simon-Robertson, Edward Stech, Rebecca Surman, Wanpeng Tan, and Michael Wiescher